elfaralfreds/DatastarAndFastEndpointsExamples/README.md

  - The simplicity and reliability of server-side rendering
  - The dynamic, reactive user experience in the style of a Single Page Application (SPA) but with very little to no JavaScript

+## This repository

+While looking into .Net Core and Datastar, I found that there were very few examples of using Datastar with FastEndpoints.
+So I decided to take a run at it.
+During the process I stumbled across a few useful repositories from other authors taking a run at implementing Datastar with dotnet in different UI frameworks.

+### Run locally

+Go to `src/FastEndpointsExample`

+Run following command to initialize package managers
+> npm run init
+( *Will run `dotnet restore` and `npm install` concurrently* )

+*Run following command to start*
+> npm run dev

+( *Will run `dotnet watch run` and `tailwind css cli` concurrently* )

+More details for commands in the package.json

 ## Goals

  - [x] .NET 9 API with hot-reload